jorisvandenbossche/course-python-data/notebooks/case2_observations.md

 **EXERCISE**

 - Make a summary table with the number of records of each of the species in each of the plots (called `verbatimLocality`)?
 Each of the species `name`s is a row index and each of the `verbatimLocality` plots is a column name.
-- Using the Seaborn <a href="http://seaborn.pydata.org/generated/seaborn.heatmap.html">documentation</a> to make a heatmap.
+- Use the Seaborn <a href="http://seaborn.pydata.org/generated/seaborn.heatmap.html">documentation</a> to make a heatmap.

 <details><summary>Hints</summary>